 1) Organizational management and dedicated staff responsible for the development, implementation and maintenance of Klaviyo’s information security program.

 2) Audit and risk assessment procedures for the purposes of periodic review and assessment of risks to Klaviyo’s organization, monitoring and maintaining compliance with Klaviyo’s policies and procedures, and reporting the condition of its information security and compliance to internal senior management.

 3) Data security controls which include at a minimum, but may not be limited to, logical segregation of data, restricted (e.g. role-based) access and monitoring, and utilization of commercially available and industry standard encryption technologies for Personal Data that is:

-a) transmitted over public networks (i.e. the Internet) or when transmitted wirelessly; or
+a) being transmitted by Klaviyo over public networks (i.e. the Internet) or when transmitted wirelessly; or

 b) at rest or stored on portable or removable media (i.e. laptop computers, CD/DVD, USB drives, back-up tapes).

 4) Logical access controls designed to manage electronic access to data and system functionality based on authority levels and job functions, (e.g. granting access on a need-to-know and least privilege basis, use of unique IDs and passwords for all users, periodic review and revoking/changing access promptly when employment terminates or changes in job functions occur).

 5) Password controls designed to manage and control password strength, expiration and usage including prohibiting users from sharing passwords and requiring that Klaviyo’s passwords that are assigned to its employees: (i) be at least eight (8) characters in length, (ii) not be stored in readable format on Klaviyo’s computer systems; (iii) must be changed every ninety (90) days; must have defined complexity; (v) must have a history threshold to prevent reuse of recent passwords; and (vi) newly issued passwords must be changed after first use.